intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 * Sharing information from networks to applications.
 There are some working examples of this, e.g., ECN.
-A few other proposals have been made (see, e.g., {{I-D.flinck-mobile-throughput-guidance}}) but, very few of those have seen deployment.
+A few other proposals have been made (see, e.g., {{I-D.flinck-mobile-throughput-guidance}}), but very few of those have seen deployment.

 * Sharing information from applications to networks.
 There are a few more working examples of this (see {{intro}}).
-However, numerous proposals have been made in this space, but most of them have not progressed through standards or been deployed, in part because of the issues discussed earlier in this document.
+However, numerous proposals have been made in this space, but most of them have not progressed through standards or been deployed, for a variety of reasons {{RFC9049}}.
+Several current or recent proposals exist, however, such as {{I-D.yiakoumis-network-tokens}}.

-* Rigorous data privacy regimes generally deal with more issues than merely whether some information is shared with another party or not.
-For instance, there may be practices and rules regarding how long information is stored, what purpose it may be used for, even for situations where some information is shared.
-Some aspects of may also be applicable to the kind of information sharing discussed in this document.
+* Data privacy regimes generally deal with more issues than merely whether some information is shared with another party or not.
+For instance, there may be rules regarding how long information can be stored or what purpose information may be used for.
+Similar issues may also be applicable to the kind of information sharing discussed in this document.